GoogleCloudPlatform/compute-virtual-ethernet-linux/README.md

 # Supported Kernels

-This driver s supported on any of the [distros listed as supporting gVNIC](https://cloud.google.com/compute/docs/images/os-details#networking).
+This driver is supported on any of the [distros listed as supporting gVNIC](https://cloud.google.com/compute/docs/images/os-details#networking).
 Those distros have native drivers for gVNIC, but this driver can be used to replace the native driver to get the latest enhancements.
-Note that native drivers are likely to report version 1.0.0, this should be ignored.
+Note that native drivers are likely to report version `1.0.0`; this should be ignored.
 The upstream community has deprecated the use of driver versions it has not been updated since the initial upstream version.

 This driver is also supported on [clean Linux LTS kernels that are not EOL](https://www.kernel.org/category/releases.html).
-Linux kernels starting 5.4 have the driver built in, but this driver can be installed on any LTS kernel to get the latest enhancements.

-Debian 9 and 10 are supported since they use clean Linux LTS kernels (4.9 and 4.19 respectively).

 Versions that are not marked as a release candidate (rc) correspond to upstream versions of the driver.
 It is our intention that release candidates